lukelbd/climate-benchmarks/README.md

 ## Climate Data Operators (CDO)
 CDO has generally similar functionality to the NetCDF operators and places strict requirements on the dataset format (e.g. all variables must have 2 horizontal "spatial" dimensions, an optional height dimension, and an optional time dimension).
+Although I'm sure these restrictions are necessary, they can sometimes be frustrating -- and anyway, CDO may, at first glance, seem redundant.
-CDO may, at first glance, seem redundant, but it offers an **enormous** speed improvement over NCO, is more flexible, and is generally much easier to use.
+But it offers **enormous** speed improvements over NCO, is more flexible, and is generally easier and more intuitive to use.
 "Operator chaining" is the most notable improvement over NCO.
 The documentation can be found [here](https://code.mpimet.mpg.de/projects/cdo/wiki/Cdo#Documentation).

 The newest versions of `cdo` have zonal-statistics functions available to the `expr` subcommand.
 These functions